Near-Earth Objects - NEO Segment

-The key components include:
+The most important components include:

-- An analysis capability to predict possible impact locations and assess dangers
+- An analysis capability to predict possible impact locations and assess dangers;

-- Analyses related to risk mitigation, including the possible deflection of an asteroid
+- Analyses related to risk mitigation, including the possible deflection of an asteroid;

-- A system for issuing warnings and alerts to civil authorities in Europe
+- A system for issuing warnings and alerts to civil authorities in Europe.

 The NEO team